MuhammadBai/Assignment-3-Part-1/README.md

 ___
 ## Q1: What is the benefit of creating a system user for this task rather than using a regular user or root?
 Creating a system user like webgen ensures better security and organization:
-* It provides security: A system user has limited privileges and is used only for specific tasks (like generating the index.html file).
-This reduces the risk of accidental changes compared to using the powerful root account.
+* It provides security: A system user has limited privileges and is used only for specific tasks like generating the index.html file.
+This reduces the risk of accidental changes compared to using the root account.
-* It keeps this task isolated from other regular user activities, making it easier to track which user is responsible for the task.
-It also ensures that files created (like index.html) are owned by webgen, avoiding conflicts with other users.
+* It keeps this task isolated from other regular user activities, and makes it easier to track which user is responsible for the task.
+It also ensures that files created index.html are owned by webgen which avoid conflicts with other users.
 ___

 Lets start with task one which is to create the system user `webgen` with its home directory ar `/var/lib/webgen` and it's subdirectories `bin/` and `HTML/`